-This flowchart describes the steps and decisions made in handling Subject Access Requests from when they are initially received. who will record the request in the SAR ubject's identity behalf of the data subject? confirmed that personal data is held?
+This flowchart describes the steps and decisions made in handling Subject Access Requests from when they are initially received.
+Inform the Data who will record the request in the SAR Log subject's identity clear? confirmed that personal data is held?
 Is the third party's authority to make a request clear?
-Acknowledge receipt (if possible) within 3 working days.
+Acknowledge receipt and confirm data held (if possible) within 3 working days.
 Does an exemption apply to any or all of the collated data?
-Respond to data subject noting where any exemption has been applied, if applicable.
+Request further verify authority to act for data subject.
+Review prepared data and redact if necessary noting where any exemption has been applied, if applicable.
 Update SAR Log to reflect